 The school recognizes that exclusion from the educational program is a serious sanction and that suspension and expulsion must follow due process mandates.
-All suspensions and expulsions will be conducted in accordance with the Board adopted policy.
-A copy of the policy can be obtained from the Head of School.
 Additionally, the school will comply with all state and federal law pertaining to students with disabilities.

 A student may be disciplined for any violation of the student code of conduct, even if the violation occurs on property not owned or controlled by the school if the violation took place during activities connected with the school or if the behavior is directed at a school official.